jameshuynh/ObjectiveCDM/README.md

 #### ObjectiveCDM
 `ObjectiveCDM` can perform download on a batch of URL strings or `NSURL` objects.

-- Only URL and Destination are compulsory in each of the dowloading information.
+- Only URL and Destination are compulsory in each of the dowloading information. `url` can be string or `NSURL` object
 - If `fileSize` is not supplied, the download manager will trigger a `HEAD` request to query for content length to fill in `fileSize`.
 - If checksum is supplied, the download manager will verify againsts the downloaded file's checksum.
 If no checksum is supplied, the verification will be only based on the `fileSize`.
 Default file hashing algorithm is SHA1.
 You can change by using